Charles RubinAssociate Professor

 Education:Ph.D., Political Science, Boston College, 1983

 B.A., Philosophy and Political Science, Case-Western Reserve University, 1975

 Charles T. Rubin, associate professor of political science, teaches courses in political philosophy.
 His recent research and publications focus on emerging technologies, such as nanotechnology and artificial intelligence, and those who believe they will allow the redesign of humanity.
 He blogs on these topics at Futurisms and is author of the 2014 book Eclipse of Man: Human Extinction and the Meaning of Progress (Encounter/New Atlantis Books).
 Previous work focused on the political theory of environmentalism and urban planning, and issues in science, technology, and policy.
-Dr. Rubin is the author of The Green Crusade: Rethinking the Roots of Environmentalism (1994) and editor of Conservation Reconsidered: Nature, Virtue and American Liberal Democracy (2000) both published by Rowman and Littlefield.
+Dr. Rubin is the author of (1994) and editor of Conservation Reconsidered: Nature, Virtue and American Liberal Democracy (2000) both published by Rowman and Littlefield.